vmware/vic-product/docs/user_doc/vic_cloud_admin/create_replication_rules.md

 **Prerequisites**

-- Log in to vSphere Integrated Containers Management Portal with a vSphere administrator or Cloud administrator account.
+- Log in to vSphere Integrated Containers Management Portal with a vSphere administrator or Management Portal administrator account.
 For information about logging in to vSphere Integrated Containers Management Portal, see [Logging In to the Management Portal](logging_in_mp.md).
 - You have two vSphere Integrated Containers Registry instances, one that contains the images to replicate and one to act as the replication endpoint registry.
 - You created at least one project, and pushed at least one image to that project.
 - You configured the target registry as a replication endpoint.